dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 Theorem (Bokstedt): $THH_\text{odd}(\FF_p) = 0$ and $THH_\text{even}(\FF_p) = \FF_p[u]$ where $u\in THH_2(FF_p)$

-The first part comes from computing the homotopy groups of the spectrum
+The first part comes from computing the homotopy groups of the spectrum (and the result is something we also saw for HH)